duniter/duniter/doc/Protocol.md

 With the signature attached, this document certifies that this public key is owned by this server at given network endpoints.

-The aggregation of all *Peer* documents is called the *peering table*, and allows to authentify addresses of all nodes identified by their public key.
+The aggregation of all *Peer* documents is called the *peering table*, and allows to authentify addresses of all nodes identified by their public keys.

 #### Fields details

 Field | Description
 ----- | -----------
 `Version` | denotes the current structure version.
-`Type`  | The document type.
+`Type`  | the document type.
 `Currency` | contains the name of the currency.
 `Issuer` | the node's public key.
-`Block` | Block number and hash.
+`Block` | block number and hash.
 Value is used to target a blockchain and precise time reference.
-`Endpoints` | a list of endpoints to interact with the node `Endpoints` has a particular structure: it is made up of at least one line with each line following format:
+`Endpoints` | a list of endpoints to interact with the node

+`Endpoints` has a particular structure.
+It is made up of at least one line, with each line following this format:

     PROTOCOL_NAME[ OPTIONS]
     [...]